The Online Home of Peter Claridge

 Basically, Aravind, Anand and I were walking down a brand infested street in Bangalore when a begger girl (probably around 20) came up to me and started pestering me.

-I couldn’t shake her off, Anand came to try and rescue me but she wouldn’t stop following, bending down infront of me grabbing my trousers (honestly!
-We’d barely just met).
+I couldn’t shake her off, Anand came to try and rescue me but she wouldn’t stop following, bending down infront of me grabbing my trousers.
 Eventually Anand took out his wallet and held out his hand with some money.
 She looked him up and down before completely blanking him and coming back to me!

 Apparently Englishman’s rupees are better than India man’s rupees.